HimDek/Mouse-Movement-and-Buttons-to-Keyboard-Map/Readme.md

         * Mouse Thumb Button 1 of compatible Mouse: 9
         * Mouse Thumb Button 2 of compatible Mouse: 3

-      * Moving the mouse in specific directions will press the buttons as stated below:
+      * Moving the mouse in specific directions will press keys as stated below:

         * Up:     I
         * Down:   K